 Backing up your stuff is pretty important on any computer you use, but it’s even more important on your phone.
-Aside from the everyday disasters that can befall it, it’s also really easy to lose, in the back of taxicabs, to toilets, and common thieves.
+Aside from the everyday disasters that can befall it, it’s also really easy to lose–in the back of taxi cabs, in toilets, or even to common thieves.
 Using your device’s backup abilities effectively can save you a lot of awful heartache.

 We’ll talk a great deal more on this in Lesson 5.

-This series is comprised of four lessons that covers what we believe are keys areas to managing and mastering your Android devices.
+This series is comprised of five lessons that covers what we believe are keys areas to managing and mastering your Android devices.

 Trying out new stuff is fun and it’s all too easy to download apps until your phone is crammed with shortcuts and widgets.
 If you have a bunch of apps on your device you should understand all the ins and outs of shortcuts, Google Play, and the app settings.

 You should definitely understand how mobile device batteries work, and the best conditions under which to operate them.
 Moreover, there’s a ton of stuff you can also do in the settings, which can help you get more use out of your battery during the course of a day.
 We cover all those things including managing your battery’s settings and the best ways to help it survive an average day’s use.

 Speed things up and lock things down!
 Truth told, there’s a bevy of devices on the market that perform very well even when burdened by whatever you can throw at it but there’s also a great many that don’t.
 So we’ll discuss possible ways you can improve that.

 Also, you should definitely take device security seriously whether it’s a pattern lock, password, PIN, encryption, fingerprints, or any of the other ways you can protect your data and self from prying eyes.
 No worries, we’ll take you through all that in this lesson.